-This almost casual remark shows (as Jacobi long since observed) that Gauss at the date of the publication of the "D. Ar," had already examined the nature and properties of the elliptic functions and had discovered their fundamental property, that of double periodicity.
-This observation of Jacobi's is amply confirmed by the papers on elliptic transcendents, now published in

-The "D. Ar." were to have included an eighth section; at first it was intended to contain a complete theory of congruences, but subsequently Gauss appears to have proposed to continue the work by a more complete discussion of the theory of the division of the circle.
-Manuscript drafts on each of these subjects were found among his papers; the first of them is especially interesting, as it treats of the general theory of congruences from a point of view closely allied to that subsequently taken by one by M. Zeller (see Messenger of Mathematics, No. lvii., January, 1876 for an account by Prof. Paul Mansion)

-1 The theorem to which they refer had, in the interval, been rediscovered and demonstrated by Lejeune Dirichlet.
+This almost casual remark shows (as Jacobi long since observed) that Gauss at the date of the publication of the "D. Ar." had already examined the nature and properties of the elliptic functions and had discovered their fundamental property, that of double periodicity.
+This observation of Jacobi's is amply confirmed by the papers on elliptic transcendents, now published in the third volume of Gauss's collected works.3 The "D. Ar." were to have included an eighth section ; at first it was intended to contain a complete theory of congruences, but subsequently Gauss appears to have proposed to continue the work by a more complete discussion of the theory of the division of the circle.
+Manuscript drafts on each of these subjects were found among his papers ; the first of them is especially interesting, as it treats of the general theory of congruences from a point of view closely allied to that subsequently taken by one by M. Zeller (see Messenger of Mathematics, No. lvii., January, 1876 for an account by Prof. Paul Mansion) The theorem to which they refer had, in the interval, been rediscovered and demonstrated by Lejeune Dirichlet.
 This demonstration has been to a certain extent simplified by M. Hermite, and the form of proof found in Gauss's papers after his death approaches very nearly to that adopted by M. Hermite.

-2 Schering's edition, ubi supra.
-M. Chasles passes by this discovery without any notice of it; in this case the language could not be the barrier: "Par suite de notre ignorance de la langue dans laquelle ils sont écrits."
-"Aperçu Historique, p.
-215. Delambre gives an account in his "Rapport Historique sur les progrès des Sciences," Paris, 1810.
+Schering's edition, ubi supra.
+M. Chasles passes by this discovery with-out any notice of it; in this case the language could not be the barrier : "Par suite de notre ignorance de la langua dans laquelle its sont écrita."
+"Aperçu Historique," p.
+215. Delambre gives an account in his "Rapport Historique sur les progrès des Sciences," Paris, t8to.
 In the Roy.
 Ast.
 Soc.
 Notice are some pertinent remarks.
 3 On p.
 593 Roy.
 Soc.
 Obituary Notice will be found the story of Gauss and Jacobi.
-For every theorem in the subject of elliptic integrals produced by the latter, Gauss could show its fellow among his manuscripts.
+For every theorem in the subject of elliptic integrals produced by the latter, Gauss could show its 'lellow among his manuscripts.

 Evariste Galois and by MM.
 Serret and Dedekind.
-This draft

-appears to belong to the years 1797 and 1798.
+This draft appears to belong to the years 1797 and 1798.

 To complete our hasty sketch of the arithmetical works we need only mention (1) the remarkable interpretation of the arithmetical theory of positive binary and ternary quadratic forms, which will be found in his review of the works of L. Seeber [1831] ("Werke," vol. ii. p.
-188); and (2) the two important memoirs on the theory of biquadratic residues (1825 and 1831).
-In the second of these memoirs he gives a theorem of biquadratic reciprocity between any two prime numbers no less important than the quadratic law, viz., "If p_1 and p_2 are two primary prime numbers, the biquadratic character of p_1 with regard to p_2 is the same as that of p_2 with regard to p_1 .
-This theorem itself and the introduction of imaginary integers upon which it depends, are memorable in the history of arithmetic for the number and variety of the researches to which they have given rise.1
+188); and (2) the two im-portant memoirs on the theory of biquadratic residues (1825 and 1841).
+In the second of these memoirs he sides a theorem of 1831).
+In the second of these memoirs he gives a theorem of biquadratic reciprocity between any two prime numbers no less important than the quadratic law, viz., "If p_1 and p_2 are two primary prime numbers, the biquadratic character of p_1 with regard to p_2 is the same as that of p_2 with regard to p_1 ."
+This theorem itself and the introduction of imaginary integers upon which it depends, are memorable in the history of arithmetic for the number and variety of the researches to which they have given rise,1 proof of this in one branch of mathematics ; we shall see that the witness is true as to other branches also.

-A writer remarks each work of Gauss is an event in the history of science, a revolution, which, overturning the old theories and methods, replaces them by new ones and advances science to a height which no one had before dreamed of.2 We have given proof of this in one branch of mathematics; we shall see that the witness is true as to other branches also.
+A writer remarks each work of Gauss is an event in the history of science, a revolution, which, overturning the old theories and methods, replaces them by new ones and advances science to a height which no one had before dreamed of.2 We have given